 Carmen R. Nazario, MSW

-Senior Vice President of Emergency Management
+Senior Vice President of Behavioral Health & Emergency Management

+Currently she is also an Honorary Professor at Inter American University of Puerto Rico, Metropolitan Campus.
 Previously, Mrs. Nazario served as US Assistant Secretary for Children and Families, where she led as Administrator of the Administration for Children and Families, ACF, which includes the Children’s Bureau and the Office of Refugees and Resettlement Services, ORR, among over 60 Federal programs.
 As ACF Administrator, she successfully led the largest Repatriation efforts in history involving four states and over 27,000 Americans returning from Haiti after the massive earthquake of January 2010,collaboratimg with the Department of State in the placement of Haitian children who were in the process of adoption by American families before the earthquake and successfully led efforts in the caring and placement of Unaccompanied Children entering the U.S. toward reunification and legalized immigration status.
-As Permanent Delegate to the OAS for Children and Family Affairs, Nazario headed the U.S. delegation to Montevideo, Uruguay for the Meeting on the Inter American Institute of the Child in May 2010 and headed the U. S. delegation to Cali, Colombia for the Meeting on Economic Development for Ministers and High Authorities of Social Development in June 2010.
+As Permanent Delegate to the OAS for Children and Family Affairs, Nazario headed the U.S. delegation to Montevideo, Uruguay for the Meeting on the Inter American Institute of the Child in May 2010 and headed the U.S. delegation to Cali, Colombia for the Meeting on Economic Development for Ministers and High Authorities of Social Development in June 2010.
 As a result of this renewed engagement, ACF became a member of the State Department Task Force on International Youth Development.

 Upon leaving ACF, President Obama appointed Mrs. Nazario US Representative to the Global UNICEF Board of Directors.
 Prior to that, during the Clinton Administration, Mrs. Nazario served as Principal Deputy Assistant Secretary for ACF where she exercised broad policy, strategic guidance and management duties as the second-ranking official for the Administration for Children and Families (ACF), including: TANF, Child Welfare, Child Support Enforcement, Childcare and Head Start.
 Nazario provided direct oversight to the Office of Refugee Resettlement (including Repatriation, Human Trafficking, Violence Against Women, in addition to Refugee Medical Assistance and Grants).